-3.13 The Council will always give notification of the start of the front loading of a new planning policy (DPD or SPD).
-New initiatives will be publicised by a notice on the website.
-Tweets and other social media platforms may be used to increase awareness and invite involvement from a wider audience, particularly from those not traditionally engaged with planning.
+2.13 The Council will always give notification of the start of the front loading of a new planning policy (DPD or SPD).
+Social media platforms may be used to increase awareness and invite involvement from a wider audience, particularly from those not traditionally engaged with planning.
 A press release is usually prepared for the commencement of work on a new document.
-Persons and groups registered on the policy database will be notified via the planning policy e-newsletter.
-It is likely that there will also be a mention in the Parish Connect newsletter, that goes to local Parish Councils (and the Winchester Town Forum) and Council Members will also be notified.
+Persons and groups registered on the policy database will be notified via an email alert.
+Depending on the timing, documents will be advertised in Parish Connect newsletter, that goes to Parish and Town Councils (and the Winchester Town Forum) and Councillors will also be notified.